AElfProject/AElf/docs-sphinx/reference/acs/acs3.md

 If you want multiple addresses vote to get agreement to do something, you can implement the following methods defined in ACS3:

-* CreateProposal - is to create a new proposal given target contract method and parameters.
+* ``CreateProposal`` is to create a new proposal given target contract method and parameters.
 Therefore, the parameter CreateProposalInput defines the basic information of the inline transaction to be executed finally.
 The return value is a hash, which is used to uniquely identify this proposal;
 * Approve, Reject, Abstain - are used to agree, reject, and abstain respectively.
-* Release - the parameter is the proposal Id, is used to release the proposal.
+* ``Release`` the parameter is the proposal Id, is used to release the proposal.
 If the release requirements are met, it is going to be released: use a virtual address as a Sender, and execute this method by sending an inline transaction.
-* ClearProposal - used to clean expired proposal.
+* ``ClearProposal`` used to clean expired proposal.

 It can be seen that before a proposal is released, the account with voting rights can agree, reject, and abstain.
 Which specific accounts have the right to vote?
 ACS3 introduces the concept of **Organization**.
 A proposal is attached to an organization from its creation, and only members of the organization can vote.